guaka/radio/README.md

 ## About

 This is a static site that can be deployed on GitHub Pages.
-It was converted from a Meteor.js application to a simpler static site using Alpine.js for reactivity.

-**Note:** The original Meteor.js codebase is preserved in the git history.
-The old Meteor-specific files (in `client/` and `server/` directories) are no longer used but kept for reference.
 The current implementation uses:
 - Alpine.js for reactivity
-- Vanilla JavaScript (converted from CoffeeScript)
+- Vanilla JavaScript
-- Plain CSS (converted from Bootstrap)
+- Plain CSS
 - History API for routing

 ## Channels